Live classes for preschool through grade 10

 Academic & Special Classes

-Grade 3 classes meet 5 days a week for students in our online classrooms.
-Students receive academic instruction in English, Math, Science and Social Studies.
-Special subject instruction includes Quran, Arabic, Islamic Studies and STEAM.
+Grade 3 classes meet 5 days a week, Sunday through Thursday, for students in our online classrooms.
+Students receive academic instruction in English, Math, Science, Social Studies, Arabic, ICT/Coding and Physical Education (PE).
+Reading, writing, and strengthening grade level comprehension of concepts is emphasized in order to support the academic growth for students at this age.
+Special subject instruction includes Quran and Islamic Studies for further enrichment.

 The Core Knowledge Sequence shifts from decoding to grammar, spelling, and writing compositions in Grade 3.
 The CKLA Skills strand was designed to be fully in accord with the findings of the National Reading Panel and is aligned with the goals in the “Reading Foundational Skills” section of the Common Core State Standards.